Culture and menstruation: Films, TV, books

 The 1979 novel Endless Love by Scott Spencer has a 20-page love scene in which menstrual blood is no barrier to the obsessive union of the couple.

 In the 1991 Japanese animated film Only Yesterday, one of the girls is found to be going through menstruation and is later teased about it, especially when a group of boys tell the others not to touch a ball she had touched by saying, "You'll catch her period".

-Clueless, the 1995 cult-classic best known for its iconic fashion and memorable one-liners, contains one of the most cited period lines of all time.
-Protagonist Cher, when receiving a second tardy for being late to class, uses the excuse of 'riding the crimson wave' as her reason for receiving her second tardy.
+Clueless, the 1995 cult classic teen movie, contains an oft-cited line about periods.
+Protagonist Cher, when receiving a second tardy for being late to class, uses the euphemism of "riding the crimson wave" as her reason for receiving her second tardy.

 In the 2007 movie Superbad, Seth discovers menstrual blood on his jeans after dancing with a woman.
 He reacts with disgust, as do other men in the scene.
 The scene has been described by critics as "[encapsulating] the attitudes of disgust and shame associated with periods."

 Netflix's Big Mouth features Jessi Glaser, played by Jessi Klein, getting her period for the first time on a school trip to the Statue of Liberty in season one episode two.
 As Jessi frets in the bathroom her male friend, Andrew Glouberman, played by comedian John Mulaney, finds her a menstrual product.

 The 2018 Bollywood comedy-drama Pad Man was inspired by the life of social activist Arunachalam Muruganantham.
-As a newly wed man, he wishes to help his wife get better access to sanitary products after finding out that she has to live in separate quarters during her period.
+As a newlywed, he wishes to help his wife get better access to sanitary products after finding out that she has to live in separate quarters during her period.
 He works hard in order to create a low-cost pad accessible to every woman in India.
 His journey was chronicled by Twinkle Khanna in her fictional story The Legend of Lakshmi Prasad.